 When you have already hammered a big score and have one or two favorite selective colleges, don’t send more scores automatically to those schools.
 If you had a bad test day and your score drops two or more points, those schools might question the earlier higher number.

-For example, if you automatically sent your earlier score of 25 but your eventual highest score is a 31, colleges will be impressed and only consider the 31.
+For example, if you automatically sent your earlier score of 25 but your eventual highest score is 31, colleges will be impressed and only consider the 31.
 But if you automatically send the 25 after the earlier 31, the 25 makes the 31 look suspect.

 Other than this one exception, just choose four schools that interest you, schools that you want to recruit you, and take advantage of the rare opportunity of something associated with college planning for free.